ClickHouse/ClickHouse/docs/en/operations/utils/clickhouse-copier.md

             <table_push>hits2</table_push>

             <!-- Engine of destination tables.
-                 If the destination tables have not been created yet, workers create them using column definitions from source tables and the engine                 definition from here.
+                 If destination tables have not be created, workers create them using columns definition from source tables and engine definition from here.

-                 NOTE: If the first worker starts to insert data and detects that the destination partition is not empty, then the partition will be dropped and refilled.
-Take this into account if you already have some data in destination tables.
-You can directly specify partitions that should be copied in <enabled_partitions/>.
-They should be in quoted format like the partition column in the
+                 NOTE: If the first worker starts insert data and detects that destination partition is not empty then the partition will be dropped and refilled, take it into account if you already have some data in destination tables.
+You could directly specify partitions that should be copied in <enabled_partitions/>, they should be in quoted format like partition column of system.parts table.
-                 system.parts table.
             -->
             <engine>